Glossary of useful terms and definitions

 The period of time one has to repay a loan at the arranged terms.

-Fees charged to cover or partially cover the lender's costs of processing a loan approval for a home buyer.
+Fees charged to cover or partially cover the lender's costs of processing a loan application for an applicant.

 The estimate of the value of a property being used as security for a loan.